Describe simple experiments to show the production of electrostatic charges by friction and to show the detection of electrostatic charges

 Safety and Precautions

-Handle glass rods carefully to prevent breakage.
+Handle glass rods, jars and metal parts carefully to avoid breakage.

 Summary